As an Amazon Associate I earn from qualifying purchases.

 After the second logo, the bird alone started representing the identity of the Brand among millions of its users.
 So, the founders realized that they no longer need their name spelled out loud in their logo.
 So they excluded the brand name from the logo and went only with the Bird.
 However, the design of the bird was also updated while keeping it blue in color, but a little bit darker.

 To update the design of the bird, they also made it larger in size and excluded the wing in the background to made it look much more simple.
 So, for the third logo, “Larry the bird” was replaced with another bird, which was simply called “Twitter Bird”.
 But the Twitter later confirmed that their new logo resembles the Mountain Bluebird, which explains the blue color of the bird with a white background.

 Also, the bird in the second logo seems to be flying straight ahead.
 But in the third logo, the bird is flying in the upward direction.
 Maybe a bird flying upward as the logo can be the best way to represent the growing popularity of the brand.

 Also on TechUntold: Best Apps To Download Twitter Videos

 Twitter is a social media platform that is used by millions of people all around the world.
-And like every big brand, Twitter has also gone through changes over the years, mainly its logo.
+And like every big brand, Twitter has also gone through changes over the years, including its logo.
 So if you ever wanted to know the reason behind this logo, this is it, you finally know it.